-- Detailed information session with the donor by phone. - Health History Questionnaire and assessment of donor suitability.
-The transplant center will be notified of medical details if relevant. - IDM testing - Donor blood sample for HLA verification typing. - Shipping of samples to the lab designated by the requesting transplant center. - Donor reservation for three months after the estimated date of blood draw was set.
+- Detailed information session with the donor by phone and availability check. - Health History Questionnaire and assessment of donor suitability.
+The transplant center will be notified of medical details if relevant. - IDM testing according to standard profile described in our Specifications of Services. - Donor blood sample for HLA verification typing. - Shipping of samples to the lab designated by the requesting transplant center. - Donors will be reserved directly after receipt of the confirmatory typing request.
+Reservation will initially be set for six weeks. - Once contact has been made with the donor, the reservation will be extended to 3 months after the estimated blood draw date.